Hiroshi Abe

 Research Content

-(1) During a doctoral course, he conducted research on the brain mechanisms of choice behaviors at the Department of Human System Science, Graduate School of Decision Science and Technology, Tokyo Institute of Technology, and RIKEN Brain Science Institute.
+(1) Dr. Abe researched on the brain mechanisms of choice behaviors at the Department of Human System Science, Graduate School of Decision Science and Technology, Tokyo Institute of Technology, and RIKEN Brain Science Institute.
 By combining single-cell unit recording and a reinforcement learning framework, He showed that neuronal activity in the medial prefrontal cortex represents prediction errors in action value [1].

 (2) At Yale University, he extended the same approach to model-based reinforcement learning.
-In daily life, we sometimes feel regret by thinking of outcomes we might have obtained if we had chosen a different action, which may then modify our behaviors.
-He found that unobtained outcomes from unchosen actions are represented by the activity of neurons in the dorsolateral prefrontal cortex and orbitofrontal cortex [2].
-He also translated a book on intelligence and brain science related to this research into Japanese ("The Birth of Intelligence" by D. Lee, translated by H. Abe, published by Botakusha, 2022).
+Human being sometimes regret by thinking of outcomes he might have obtained by chosing a different action, which affect his future behaviors.
+Dr. Abe found that unobtained outcomes from unchosen actions are represented by the activity of neurons in the dorsolateral prefrontal cortex and orbitofrontal cortex [2].
+He also interpreted a book on intelligence and brain science related to this research into Japanese ("The Birth of Intelligence" by D. Lee, translated by H. Abe, published by Botakusha, 2022).

-(3) At Rockefeller University, he conducted research on the plasticity of the cerebral cortex in adults.
+(3) At Rockefeller University, he researched on the plasticity of the cerebral cortex in adults.
 Long-term observation of neuronal activity using electrode arrays revealed that neuronal circuits are reconstructed in adults as a result of peripheral nerve damage [3].

 [1] M. Matsumoto*, K. Matsumoto*, H. Abe*, and K Tanaka, "Medial prefrontal cell activity signaling prediction errors of action values", Nature Neuroscience, 10(5), 647-56, 2007 (*:co-first author).